Alejogb1/job-board/blog-data/how-do-i-tie-embeddings-between-torchnnembedding-and-torchnnembeddingbag.md

 id: "how-do-i-tie-embeddings-between-torchnnembedding-and-torchnnembeddingbag"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've actually encountered this specific embedding tie scenario a few times in my career, notably during a project building a large-scale recommendation system that utilized sparse categorical data.
 It involved a complex interplay of sequence modeling and individual item embeddings, pushing the limits of standard `torch.nn` modules.
 The crux of the problem lies in efficiently representing and sharing learned features across both individual items (using `Embedding`) and sequences of items (using `EmbeddingBag`), and we'll get into how this is done without duplicating weights, or worse, leading to inconsistent feature representations.

-The challenge, fundamentally, is that `torch.nn.Embedding` is designed to produce an embedding vector for each unique *index*, while `torch.nn.EmbeddingBag` produces an embedding vector which is an aggregated version of embeddings of a *sequence of indices*.
+The challenge, fundamentally, is that `torch.nn.Embedding` is designed to produce an embedding vector for each unique _index_, while `torch.nn.EmbeddingBag` produces an embedding vector which is an aggregated version of embeddings of a _sequence of indices_.
 If we attempt to naively pass the same embedding matrix to both, it will work, but we won’t actually get shared embeddings.
 The `EmbeddingBag` will still generate the same size of output, but the weights will not be tied/shared.

-The key to true weight tying lies in ensuring both modules use the *same underlying weight tensor*.
+The key to true weight tying lies in ensuring both modules use the _same underlying weight tensor_.
 This means that when an embedding for an index is updated via backpropagation, both modules reflect that change immediately.
 We achieve this by having `EmbeddingBag` share weights of the same `nn.Embedding` instance.

 Let me break it down with practical examples, illustrating different ways to achieve this in PyTorch.